titon/toolkit/docs/en/setup/getting-started.md

 # Getting Started #

-Before you dive into Toolkit, there are some important concepts and conventions that will be necessary to learn.
+Before we dive into Toolkit, there are some important concepts and conventions that will be necessary to learn.
 Let's quickly setup a new project with Toolkit and discuss these concepts along the way.

 ## Downloading Toolkit ##